 It is our firm belief that integrating ESG will also lead to better-informed investment decisions.
 Trends such as climate change, resource scarcity and greater regulation affect companies more than ever, but they also provide opportunities for new markets in areas such as renewable energy or cybersecurity.
-For Robeco, this means that we systematically integrate financially material ESG issues into our investment processes.
+For Robeco, this means that we systematically integrate ESG issues that can be material to the financial performance of companies and countries into our investment processes.
 This is the case for the vast majority (>95%) of assets under management.
-For investment strategies that are implemented for almost 100% by derivatives, we do not integrate ESG.1
+For investment strategies that are implemented for almost 100% by derivatives, we do not integrate ESG